ucsd-ets/datahub-docker-stack/Documentation/tests.md

 They check against basic container features that MUST hold for EACH image presented in this repo.

-Side Note: If an image is based upon **datahub-base-notebook**, which is the single root in the dependency tree, it's almost guaranteed to pass common tests.
+Side Note: If an image is based upon **datascience-notebook**, which is the single root in the dependency tree, it's almost guaranteed to pass common tests.

 ## Image-specific Tests